luisv01/luisv01.github.io/README.md

-# Boston City Data Exercise
-The purpose of this exercise if to pull a large date set form the Internet with salaries of people working in the city of Boston.
-The downloaded data is on JSON format, so needs to be converted to JavaScript to then render it as HTML on a browser.
-Finally the we need to find the 5 top earners on the city of Boston and find the number of people that earn more than $100k and display these findings on the browser as HTML.
-See files in

-###This project was improved by using Bootstrap and displaying the data on an HTML table.
+# Project Portfolio

+## Description of the project:

+The purpose of this website is to showcase a number of project done during the Certificate in Coding: Full Stack Development with MERN at MIT xPRO.
+The projects can be seen under the projects tab on the navigation bar.

+## Roadmap of future improvements:

+As the course progresses I wil be adding more projects using technoligies like React, Express, Mongo DB and others.